-XFS allows you to choose the logical block size for each filesystem by using the -b size= option of the mkfs command.
+XFS lets you choose the logical block size for each filesystem by using the -b size= option of the mkfs.xfs command.
 (Physical disk blocks remain 512 bytes.)

 For XFS filesystems on disk partitions and logical volumes and for the data subvolume of filesystems on logical volumes, the block size guidelines are as follows: